martinberlin/eink-calendar/screenshot/Readme.md

 As default when no **eink** parameter comes returns a 640*384 image.
 Feel free to expand this and your Eink display size.
 We prefer not to do it ourselves since we don't have all the models to test the output.

+## Compression test

+compress.php has a version that was prepared to compress the BMP image using Zlib.
+Is only though to be used in the ESP32 since the ESP8266 (At least the Wemos D1 has too little memory for decompression)
+In the ESP8266 I could only decompress 4 Kb maximum.
+So this compress php example is just left there as a "proof of concept" on how to do compression in the backend side.

 ## Google calendar example

 An example to render a dynamic google calendar is on the **g_calendar** directory along with instructions.